ryerson-ggl/covid19-data/ACCESS.md

 * **User**: name of the user with access the database
 * **Password**: password for the user

-:email: Contact Richard Wen rrwen.dev@gmail.com for connection details.
+:email: Please contact Richard Wen rrwen.dev@gmail.com for connection details.

 ## pgAdmin4

 * :computer: [geocolab.ryerson.ca/db/pgadmin4](https://geocolab.ryerson.ca/db/pgadmin4)
-* :email: Contact Richard Wen rrwen.dev@gmail.com for account setup

 The easiest way to experiment with the data is to use the [Query Tool](https://www.pgadmin.org/docs/pgadmin4/latest/query_tool.html) from [pgAdmin4](https://www.pgadmin.org/) on our self-hosted GUI [here](https://geocolab.ryerson.ca/db/pgadmin4).